rafaelmartins/blohg/docs/write.rst

 -------------------------------

-blohg retrieves the author of each post/page from the Mercurial repository, like it does with the creation date.
+blohg retrieves the author of each post/page from the Mercurial repository, as it does with the creation date.
 This data can be used in templates through the variables ``post.author_name`` and ``post.author_email``.
 To override this data, add a reStructuredText comment like this: